roessler-f/DNAQuantification/README.md

 git clone https://github.com/roessler-f/DNAQuantification
 ```

-2. Download the image processing software **Fiji** to run the macro script *contrastEnhancementAndScale.ijm*.
+2. Download and install the image processing software **Fiji** to run the macro script *contrastEnhancementAndScale.ijm*.
 You can download the software and find installation instructions using the following link: https://imagej.net/software/fiji/

+3. Python

+4. Download and install **MATLAB** to run the script *measureDNALength.m*.
+You can get MATLAB using the following link: https://se.mathworks.com/products/get-matlab.html

+  Additionally to the basic version of MATLAB, you need the **[Image Processing Toolbox](https://se.mathworks.com/help/images/getting-started-with-image-processing-toolbox.html)**   to run the script.

+5.